Fireflies AI Review —

 - Topic tags for searchable categorisation

-- AskFred — query this specific meeting conversationally
+- AskFred, to query this specific meeting conversationally

 - Automatic sync to CRM, Slack, Notion, or Jira

 The second realisation arrives a few weeks in, when you first use the search.
-You type a question — not a keyword, a question — and Fireflies surfaces the exact moment from a meeting three weeks ago where that topic was discussed, with the speaker, the timestamp, and enough surrounding context to understand what was actually decided.
-That is when it stops feeling like a productivity tool and starts feeling like infrastructure.
+You type a question, not a keyword, a question.
+Fireflies surfaces the exact moment from a meeting three weeks ago where that topic was discussed.
+You get the speaker, the timestamp, and enough surrounding context to understand what was actually decided.
+That's when it stops feeling like a productivity tool and starts feeling like infrastructure.

 Retrieval over transcription —